-Data Puts CEO Rewards Into Perspective In The Netherlands
+Data Gives Perspective on CEO Pay In The Netherlands

-This article first appeared in Dutch in Mgmt.
+This article on CEO pay in the Netherlands first appeared in Dutch in Mgmt.
 Scope on 27th May 2019: https://managementscope.nl/online/data-zet-beloning-ceo-in-perspectief

 Shareholders are making themselves heard more than ever about the strategy of the company.
 Certainly the remuneration of directors has gained much attention.
 Corporate governance analytics – the specialization of CGLytics – helps to separate the facts from the opinions in regards to remuneration policies.
 This is also not a superfluous luxury: data shows that shareholders are quite rightly concerned.